Education Research Current About VU Amsterdam NL

 Intelligent Systems

-You’re more interested in programming the code to make AI work?
-Then delve deeper by taking the Intelligent Systems track.
+Are you more interested in programming the code to make AI work?
+Then delve deeper by following the Intelligent Systems track.

 Change your future with the Artificial Intelligence programme